Marijuana and Coronary Heart Disease

 - Cooper ZD, Haney M. Comparison of subjective, pharmacokinetic, and physiological effects of marijuana smoked as joints and blunts.
 Drug Alcohol Depend 2009;103:107-13.

-Clinical Topics: Acute Coronary Syndromes, Arrhythmias and Clinical EP, Dyslipidemia, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Prevention, Stable Ischemic Heart Disease, Vascular Medicine, ACS and Cardiac Biomarkers, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Lipid Metabolism, Heart Failure and Cardiac Biomarkers, Echocardiography/Ultrasound, Smoking, Chronic Angina
+Clinical Topics: Acute Coronary Syndromes, Arrhythmias and Clinical EP, Dyslipidemia, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Prevention, Stable Ischemic Heart Disease, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), ACS and Cardiac Biomarkers, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Lipid Metabolism, Heart Failure and Cardiac Biomarkers, Echocardiography/Ultrasound, Smoking, Chronic Angina

-Keywords: Acute Coronary Syndrome, Adenylate Cyclase, Angina, Stable, Angina, Unstable, Arachidonic Acids, Atherosclerosis, B-Lymphocytes, Biological Markers, Blood Pressure, Cannabinoids, Cannabis, Carboxyhemoglobin, Carotid Arteries, Carotid Intima-Media Thickness, Cell Adhesion Molecules, Cocaine, Confounding Factors (Epidemiology), Coronary Artery Disease, Coronary Vasospasm, Cytokines, Dronabinol, Endocannabinoids, Endothelial Cells, Glycerides, Hypotension, Orthostatic, Lipid Metabolism, Lipoproteins, LDL, Macrophages, Mitogen-Activated Protein Kinases, Myocardial Infarction, Myocytes, Smooth Muscle, NF-kappa B, Neoplasms, Nicotine, Norepinephrine, Pharmaceutical Preparations, Piperidines, Plaque, Atherosclerotic, Platelet Activation, Platelet-Derived Growth Factor, Polyunsaturated Alkamides, Pyrazoles, Reactive Oxygen Species, Receptors, Cannabinoid, Risk Factors, Smoking, Stroke, Sympathetic Nervous System, T-Lymphocytes, Tachycardia, Tobacco, Tumor Necrosis Factor-alpha, Vasodilation, Ventricular Function, Left
+Keywords: Acute Coronary Syndrome, Adenylyl Cyclases, Angina, Stable, Angina, Unstable, Arachidonic Acids, Atherosclerosis, B-Lymphocytes, Biomarkers, Blood Pressure, Cannabinoids, Cannabis, Carboxyhemoglobin, Carotid Arteries, Carotid Intima-Media Thickness, Cell Adhesion Molecules, Cocaine, Confounding Factors, Epidemiologic, Coronary Artery Disease, Coronary Vasospasm, Cytokines, Dronabinol, Endocannabinoids, Endothelial Cells, Glycerides, Hypotension, Orthostatic, Lipid Metabolism, Lipoproteins, LDL, Macrophages, Mitogen-Activated Protein Kinases, Myocardial Infarction, Myocytes, Smooth Muscle, NF-kappa B, Neoplasms, Nicotine, Norepinephrine, Pharmaceutical Preparations, Piperidines, Plaque, Atherosclerotic, Platelet Activation, Platelet-Derived Growth Factor, Polyunsaturated Alkamides, Pyrazoles, Reactive Oxygen Species, Receptors, Cannabinoid, Risk Factors, Smoking, Stroke, Sympathetic Nervous System, T-Lymphocytes, Tachycardia, Tobacco, Tumor Necrosis Factor-alpha, Vasodilation, Ventricular Function, Left

 < Back to Listings